-Diwali in 2016 is on October 30.
-The festival of lights Deepavali lights up the lives with happiness, prosperity, and peace.
+Diwali festival will be celebrated on Sunday, October 27, in 2019.
+The festival of lights, Diwali lights up the lives with happiness, prosperity, and peace.
 Diwali enlighten ourselves from within and its grand celebrations last for 5 days.
 Read on to know more about the facts of Deepavali by reading this article at MyKundali.

-Diwali or Deepavali in 2016 is one of the biggest and most famous festival of Hindus.
-According to the Hindu Calendar , Deepavali is celebrated on the New Moon day or Amavasya of the month Kartik i.e. during the month of October-November.
+Diwali or Deepavali is one of the biggest and most famous festival of Hindus.
+According to the Hindu Calendar, Deepavali is celebrated on the New Moon day or Amavasya of the month Kartik i.e. during the month of October-November.

 Deepawali or Diwali refers to a row of lights and this festival provides real peace and happiness.
 The light of earthen lamps marks the glow of success and bliss of one’s life, it burns all the bad times and marks the new beginning of good times.
 People from different communities celebrate the festival with full enthusiasm and joy.
 There are different reasons for different communities for celebrating Diwali.